python-edu/accuracy_checker/README.md

     - NPV (negative predictive value):
       NPV = TN/(TN + FN) = 1 − FOR

-### 3. Classification accuracy metrics found in contemporary scientific publications (some metrics overlap with some of the metrics
+### 3. Classification accuracy metrics found in contemporary scientific publications
-   mentioned in point 1).
+ >some metrics overlap with some of the metrics mentioned in point 1.

 These metrics can be conventionally divided into simple metrics (calculated directly from the TP, TN, FP and FN values) and complex metrics (calculated using simple metrics).